-Bill Parent is Associate Dean for Administration at the Luskin School of Public Affairs at UCLA, where he also serves as the acting Director of the Center for Civil Society.
+Bill Parent is Associate Dean for Strategic Initiatives at the Luskin School of Public Affairs at UCLA, where he also serves as the Director of the Center for Civil Society and Lecturer.

-In that position, he has instituted an annual regional nonprofit survey as part of the Center’s State of the Sector report (Resilience and Vulnerability, 2009; Hard Times, Impacts Actions and Prospects, 2010; and Stressed and Stretched, 2011-2012), which has been a catalyst for regional philanthropic and nonprofit policy planning in the Los Angeles region.
+At CCS, he has instituted an annual regional nonprofit survey as part of the Center’s State of the Sector report (Resilience and Vulnerability, 2009; Hard Times, Impacts Actions and Prospects, 2010; Stressed and Stretched, 2011-2012; and Spread Thin, 2013), which has become a catalyst for regional philanthropic and nonprofit policy planning in the Los Angeles region.

 He teaches courses on Leadership and Management of Nonprofit Organizations and Leadership in the Public Interest and has collaborated on research on graduate education in nonprofits and philanthropy.
-He writes an annual chapter on California politics for California Policy Options, a publication of the Luskin School.
+He writes an annual chapter on California politics for California Policy Options, a publication of UCLA Luskin.

 He holds an Ed.D. from the University of Massachusetts, Amherst.